• Events Calendar

 Fr.
 Carmelo is fluent in Italian, English, and Spanish.
 His favorite Scripture passage is:

 “… go and bear fruit…” — John 15:16.
-Fr.
-Carmelo can be contacted by email: c.romanello@stanthonyftl.org.
+He can be contacted by email at: c.romanello@stanthonyftl.org.